calebharris/fp_book_club_ts/docs_src/chapter_4.md

 Because we're choosing to have our `Right` data constructor represent success, we'll want functions like `map` and `flatMap` to operate only on `Right`, and ignore `Left`.
 This leaves us with a *right-biased* `Either`.

-Here's `mean` again, this time returning a `string` representing an error:
+Here's `mean` again, this time returning a `Left` containing a string represention of the error when the provided list is empty:

 ```typescript
 const mean = (xs: List<number>): Either<string, number> => {